apakabarfm/syllabreak-swift/README.md

 Multilingual library for accurate and deterministic hyphenation and syllable counting without relying on dictionaries.

+This is a Swift port of [syllabreak](https://github.com/apakabarfm/syllabreak-python) Python library.

 ## Supported Languages

 - 🇬🇧 English (`eng`)